apache/seatunnel/seatunnel-connectors-v2/README.md

 ### **Example**

-We have prepared a new version of the locally executable example program in ``seatunnel-examples``, which can be directly called using ``seatunnel-flink-connector-v2-example`` or ``seatunnel-spark-connector-v2-example`` in ``SeaTunnelApiExample``.
+We have prepared two new version of the locally executable example program in `seatunnel-examples`,one is `seatunnel-examples/seatunnel-flink-connector-v2-example/src/main/java/org/apache/seatunnel/example/flink/v2/SeaTunnelApiExample.java`
+, it runs in the Flink engine.
+Another one is `seatunnel-examples/seatunnel-spark-connector-v2-example/src/main/java/org/apache/seatunnel/example/spark/v2/SeaTunnelApiExample.java`
+, it runs in the Spark engine.
 This is also the debugging method that is often used in the local development of Connector.
-The corresponding configuration files are saved in the same module ``resources/examples`` folder as before.
-Currently, you need to add the dependencies of the corresponding connectors to the pom file for testing under the seatunnel-examples module, if there are some three-party dependencies, please add them to the module classpath by yourself, if the scope of some dependencies of the connectors is provided, you also need to set Include dependencies with Provided Scope in Intellij IDEA. .
+You can debug these examples, which will help you better understand the running logic of the program.
+The configuration files used in example are saved in the "resources/examples" folder.
+If you want to add examples for your own connectors, you need to follow the steps below.

+1. Add the groupId, artifactId and version of the connector to be tested to seatunnel-examples/seatunnel-flink-connector-v2-example/pom.xml(or add it to seatunnel-examples/seatunnel-spark-connector-v2-example/pom.xml when you want to runs it in Spark engine) as a dependency.
+2. Find the dependency in your connector pom file which scope is test or provided and then add them to seatunnel-examples/seatunnel-flink-connector-v2-example/pom.xml(or add it to seatunnel-examples/seatunnel-spark-connector-v2-example/pom.xml) file and modify the scope to compile.
+3. Refer to the SeaTunnelApiExample class to develop your sample code.

 ### **Startup Class**

-Aside from the old startup class, we have created two new startup class projects, namely ``seatunnel-core/seatunnel-flink-starter`` and ``seatunnel-core/seatunnel-spark-starter``.
+Aside from the old startup class, we have created two new startup modules, namely ``seatunnel-core/seatunnel-flink-starter`` and ``seatunnel-core/seatunnel-spark-starter``.
 You can find out how to parse the configuration file into an executable Flink/Spark process here.